kks32/phd-thesis-template/README.md

 ## TODO list

 *  Make example thesis a document on how to use the template and include general guidelines and good  practices.

-*  Biber backend support for biblatex with Makefile

 --------------------------------------------------------------------------------
 ## ChangeLog